-Base Breaker: Nick.
-Either an OK Red who has issues with confronting problems (Namely, fans criticize that Nick runs away from all of his problems and frequently gives up), or one of the largest Canon Sue characters ever made by Power Rangers.
+Nick.
+Either an OK Red who has issues with confronting problems (Namely, fans criticize that Nick runs away from all of his problems and frequently gives up), or an unlikable "chosen one" character who gets undue focus at the expense of the other Rangers.

 Crossover Ship: While not a romantic one, Chip and Dustin from Ninja Storm are commonly best friends in fandom due to being the nerd of their teams and for being the only male yellow Rangers (Which is commonly lampshaded during fanfics).

-Chip, while less popular, still has a notable fanbase, primarily due to being one of two yellow Western Rangers who's a guy alongside Dustin (Super Sentai had plenty of yellow males before, but Saban commonly changed them to women for gender balancing purpose).
+Chip, while less popular, still has a notable fanbase, primarily due to being one of the few yellow Western Rangers who's a guy (Super Sentai have plenty of yellow males before, but Saban commonly adapt them to women for gender balancing purpose).
 His boundless enthusiasm, particularly at getting the chance to become a Power Ranger, is also a notable characteristic that helps him stand out from others in the series.

 The trio of Claire, Leelee and Phineas, particularly due to their team-up in "Light Source".
 Linkara even noted that they had more effective Character Development than the majority of the Rangers themselves.

 Genius Bonus: The Manticore Megazord is based on a obscure mythological beast with the body of a lion, a human face, bat wings, and a scorpion tail.
 The Megazord is lion-based for the most part, but cheating with being part-firebird, has a human-like face like all megazords, grows wings of fire before using it's finishing move, but no tail.

 Although this series was the second that was a joint production between Toei and Disney (the first being it's source material), it was frequently compared to Harry Potter, which is not a Disney property.
 Six years later, Toei wound up releasing a Sentai whose theme was comparable to a Disney property...Pirates of the Caribbean